Ben Charlesworth

 Ben Geoffrey Charlesworth (born 19 November 2000) is an English cricketer.
 He made his first-class debut for Gloucestershire in the 2018 County Championship on 17 August 2018.
 He made his List A debut on 30 June 2019, for Gloucestershire against Australia A cricket team.
 In October 2019, he was named in the England under-19 cricket team's squad for a 50-over tri-series in the Caribbean.
 In December 2019, he was named in England's squad for the 2020 Under-19 Cricket World Cup.
 Charlesworth scored a first-class career-best 210 against Leicestershire in August 2024, going on to make a total of 723 County Championship runs for Gloucestershire over the season at an average of 48.20 and was rewarded with a new two-year contract in October that year.
+In April 2026, it was announced that Charlesworth would leave Gloucestershire at the end of that year's County Championship season.
+Later that month he signed a three-year contract with Lancashire, starting from the 2027 English county season.